 Over 55s are likely to be in a stronger financial position than younger applicants.
 As a result, you may have surplus capital in the bank to invest.
 The rent achieved from your buy to let can then provide you with an income during retirement.

 Getting a buy to let mortgage when you’re over 55 shouldn’t be that difficult.
 This is because your investment will create an income.
 For this reason, most lenders will assess the amount of rental income your investment will generate, rather than your age.

 It’s common for retirees to invest their pension and other savings into a property or even a portfolio.
 Although lenders understand the demand for buy to let mortgages for retired applicants, it’s still something you’ll need to prepare for.

 Being declined a mortgage because of your age

-We’ve received many enquiries from applicants that have been declined a mortgage because of their age.
+We’ve received many enquiries from applicants who have been declined a mortgage because of their age.
 Shortly after, we managed to secure the same applicants with a mortgage.
 If you’ve been declined a mortgage because of your age, we can help.

 It’s likely you’ve been declined because your application has been placed with an unsuitable lender.
-As we’ve mentioned, lenders have a varied approach to mortgages and age limits.
+As we’ve mentioned, lenders have varied criteria for mortgages and age limits.
 Furthermore, each lender has different affordability measures for assessing applicants.